 Growing up, my mom always had music playing, and I love that it automatically inserted joy into our days.
 Plus, it introduced us to so much amazing music!
 Taking a cue from mom, we use music throughout our day to set the mood and add some happy into our day.

 We start the day with some peaceful worship or something calming, which then turns into a more playful playlist that we can dance a little to as we move into playtime/getting things done.
-A kid’s song or two is sprinkled in there (I love this one by Imogen Heap, cause I still have standards people, haha.
-My sons obsessed too!).
+A kid’s song or two is sprinkled in there (I love this one by Imogen Heap, because I still have standards people, haha.
+My son’s obsessed too!).
 Naptime = some peace and quiet while I get work done, so I hit pause on the music and enjoy some quiet or a podcast while I work.
 Then by the time dinner time rolls around, I usually like to turn on something chill like this one or something jazzy like this one to wind down our day.

 Design a joy-sparking play area.